rolfbjarne/xamarin-macios/docs/build-apps/build-properties.md

 The default behavior is to use the `bgen` tool shipped with our workload.

+## CodesignValidateEntitlements

+Whether entitlements the app requests should be validated.

+Valid values for this property:

+* `disable`: Validation is disabled.
+* `warn`: Any validation failures are shown as warnings.
+* `error`: Any validation failures are shown as errors.
+This is the default.

 ## DittoPath

 The full path to the `ditto` executable.